Kuranda

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's aggregation of ATO data for financial year 2023 shows Kuranda had a median taxpayer income of $40,974 and an average income of $53,568.
-These figures are below the national averages of $53,146 and $66,593 for Rest of Qld respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated incomes as of September 2025 would be approximately $45,035 (median) and $58,877 (average).
-Census data indicates household, family, and personal incomes in Kuranda fall between the 11th and 19th percentiles nationally.
-Income distribution shows 29.1% of locals (980 people) earn between $1,500 - 2,999, similar to the broader area at 31.7%.
-Housing affordability is severe, with only 84.8% of income remaining, ranking at the 20th percentile.
+AreaSearch's aggregation of latest postcode level ATO data for financial year 2023 shows Kuranda had a median taxpayer income of $40,974 and an average income of $53,568.
+This is below the national averages of $53,146 and $66,593 respectively in Rest of Qld.
+Based on Wage Price Index growth of 9.91% since financial year 2023, estimated median and average incomes as of September 2025 would be approximately $45,035 and $58,877 respectively.
+Census data indicates Kuranda's household, family, and personal incomes fall between the 11th and 19th percentiles nationally.
+Income distribution shows 29.1% of locals (981 people) earn between $1,500 - 2,999, similar to the broader area at 31.7%.
+Housing affordability pressures are severe, with only 84.8% of income remaining after housing costs, ranking at the 20th percentile.

 Frequently Asked Questions - Income